 CH5 "APRSdigi" .
 144.99 no tones. -600 <== For Temporary WIDE1-1 digi operation

-Notice that by choosig a tone for CH2 that is different from any other operator, then you will never hear someone else even if they are running VA and are right next to you.
+Channel 2 effectively turns off the speaker by using a PL tone or DCS that is different from any other operator, then you will never hear someone else even if they are running VA and are right next to you.
 So this is your MUTED channel, but note, that you can still be called by someone who knows your private XXX tone!
 So using these 3 channels you can easily control what you hear on the APRS side of the radio, wihtout ever having to touch the TONE, or Volume or any other menu.

-I encourage you to not knock it till you have tried it or at least fully thought it through.
-Remember, that although what you hear on 144.39 in most areas is almost 100% wall-to-wall packets, these packets are usually 99.99% distant packets from digipeaters or other fixed stations and none of them will have PL-100 (136.5 in Europe).
-During my 30 minute commute, I may only hear 4 Voice-Alert packets total, and then only if Skip, or Todd has gotten in his car and passes me! (the other two hams in the county running Voice Alert that I get within a few miles of on my commute).
+Do not be confused by all the wall-to-wall packets on the channel.
+Those are all digipeated packets and none of them will have CTCSS 100.
+Only the once a minute one from another Voice Alert mobile in simplex range.. a rare event, but one you will now not miss!
+During my 30 minute commute, I may only hear 2 or 3 Voice-Alert packets total, and then only if Skip, or Todd has gotten in his car and passes me! (the other two hams in the county running Voice Alert that I get within a few miles of on my commute).

-First of all, how many other Voice-Alert mobiles are within range of you?
-Probably ZERO, 99.99% of the time.
-OK, what do you hear the other 0.01% of the time?
+Again, your speaker is silent 99.9% of the time when there is no other Voice Alert nearby.
+But even when one is near during that other 0.1% of the time?
 Only a single SHORT packet, once every 1 to 3 minutes and ONLY if someone else running Voice Alert is in simplex range.
 If you are passing each other at 60 MPH each, you will not be in simplex range for more than about 3 to 5 minutes maximum anyway.
 Think of these few packets you hear as "pings" from neighbors wanting to chat.

 VOICE ALERT FOR EVERYONE:

 OK, so this is an "APRS thing" right?
-No. What we just realized during a 1600 mile round trip on I-81 that goes for 600 miles through Virginia and Tennessee without a single city, is that Anyone can use Voice-Alert to detect someone else in range.
+No. Anyone can use Voice-Alert to detect someone else in range.
 That is, if you are mobile, can't raise anyone on 146.52, and don't have anything else for your single channel voice radio to do, then just put it on your 144.39 CTCSS-100 (136.5 in Europe) memory channel and your "radar" receiver will be on.
 If any other APRS Voice-Alert mobile gets in range of you, his "pings" will wake you up for a nice local simplex QSO.
 So, even though only the APRS Voice-Alert mobile stations will be "pinging", there is no limit to how many others can be listening.
 And since most serious distant travelers run APRS anyway, the chances are good you will run into someone using it.

 BASE STATION USE NOT DESIRED!: